vpei/openwrt-lede-s905d/router-config/README.md

 #######################################################            #####################################################
 ```

-### 10.10 Turn on the USB disk boot mode of the Amlogic S9xxx STB
+### 10.10 Set the box to boot from USB/TF/SD

+- Write the firmware to USB/TF/SD, insert it into the box after writing.
-- Open the developer mode: Settings → About this machine → Version number (for example: X96max plus...), click on the version number for 7 times in quick succession, and you will see that the developer mode is turned on.
+- Open the developer mode: Settings → About this machine → Version number (for example: X96max plus...), click on the version number for 5 times in quick succession, See the prompt of `Enable Developer Mode` displayed by the system.
-- Turn on USB debugging: After restarting, enter Settings → System → Advanced options → Developer options again (after entering, confirm that the status is on, and the USB debugging status in the list is also on)
+- Turn on USB debugging: System → Advanced options → Developer options again (after entering, confirm that the status is on, and the `USB debugging` status in the list is also on).
+Enable `ADB` debugging.
-- Boot from USB hard disk: Unplug the power → insert the USB hard disk → insert the thimble into the AV port (top reset button) → insert the power → release the thimble of the av port → the system will boot from the USB hard disk.
+- Install ADB tools: Download [adb](https://github.com/ophub/script/releases/download/dev/adb.tar.gz) and unzip it, copy the three files `adb.exe`, `AdbWinApi.dll`, and `AdbWinUsbApi.dll` to the two files `system32` and `syswow64` under the directory of `c://windows/` Folder, then open the `cmd` command panel, use `adb --version` command, if it is displayed, it is ready to use.
+- Enter the `cmd` command mode.
+Enter the `adb connect 192.168.1.137` command (the ip is modified according to your box, and you can check it in the router device connected to the box), If the link is successful, it will display `connected to 192.168.1.137:5555`
+- Enter the `adb shell reboot update` command, the box will restart and boot from the USB/TF/SD you inserted, access the firmware IP address from a browser, or SSH to enter the firmware.
 - Log in to the system: Connect the computer and the s9xxx box with a network interface → turn off the wireless wifi on the computer → enable the wired connection → manually set the computer ip to the same network segment ip as openwrt, ipaddr such as `192.168.1.2`.
 The netmask is `255.255.255.0`, and others are not filled in.
 You can log in to the openwrt system from the browser, Enter OpwnWrt's IP Address: `192.168.1.1`, Account: `root`, Password: `password`, and then log in OpenWrt system.